After some time I decided to do the next turntable review in a new Denon DP-300F Review.

 Final Verdict

 The Denon DP-300F is a serious competitor to turntables from other manufacturers in this price range.
 The Japanese turntable proves that the priority should not necessarily be given to producers from small audiophile manufactories.
 Its sound is reminiscent of the good old days of vinyl records – it is full, natural, and engaging, and it does not lack bass, as well as accuracy.
 Changing the cartridge for a better one will certainly improve a lot.
-If you are looking for a turntable at this price, Denon DP-300F should definitely be on your list of candidates.
+If you are looking for a turntable at this price, the Denon DP-300F should be on your list of candidates.

 How good is Denon DP-300F?